daveoconnor/graphene-field-permission/README.md

 ## Setup

 1. Set up graphene and graphene django following their own instructions.
 1. Create a file that will return permissions allowed for the user as shown below.
-By default arrays and dicts containing arrays are supported.
+By default lists and dicts containing lists are supported.
 That capability can be overridden by the user fairly easily by using your own "has_field_access" decorator and any data structure you prefer.
 1. Update settings.py to match the instructions below.

 ### Example permissions population

 These get called once per graphql call.
-Recommended to use django ORM's ```select_related``` on queries where necessary in order to minimise the number of queries.
+Recommended to use Django ORM's ```select_related``` on queries where necessary in order to minimise the number of queries.

 Standard: